oneinfra/oneinfra/docs/hypervisors.md

 	ClientCertificate *commonv1alpha1.Certificate `json:"clientCertificate,omitempty"`
 }
 ```

+---

+**Note**: in the near future `oneinfra` will allow you to set up
+hypervisors in an easier way.

+---

 You will need to set up an authentication proxy on the hypervisor.
 The
 test environment uses `haproxy`, so it is listening in a TCP port,